 If you are caught with drugs in an airport, such as Charlotte-Douglas International Airport, you may be facing severe criminal penalties.
 State and federal laws can be harsh on airport drug trafficking, even if you only have a small amount of an illegal substance on you.
 Because travel via airports involve interstate travel, you may even be looking at federal charges.

-The Charlotte airport drug trafficking lawyers at Randall & Stump, Criminal Defense Attorneys can help.
+The Charlotte drug lawyers at Randall Law, Criminal Defense Attorneys can help.
 We know mistakes happen and shouldn’t derail your entire life.
-Call us today at (980) 237-4579 or use our online contact form.
+Call us today at (980) 237-4579 or use our online contact form to speak with an airport drug trafficking attorney.

-North Carolina has several drug laws that apply to air travel.
+Drug crimes in North Carolina can also apply to air travel.
 These laws are designed to prevent the trafficking of drugs on airplanes and to protect the safety of passengers and crew.

 It is also illegal to possess drug paraphernalia on an airplane in North Carolina.
 This includes items such as pipes, bongs, scales and syringes.
 Depending on how police believe the paraphernalia is to be, or has been, used, you could be facing a number of different misdemeanor charges.
 Again, because federal jurisdiction begins once you board the aircraft, a simple misdemeanor charge could technically result in federal criminal charges as a result of taking any drug or marijuana paraphernalia onto an airplane.